Last updated on August 15th, 2023

-Moonlight Sonata comes from Beethoven’s Piano Sonata No. 14 (Op.
-27, No. 2).
-This song is the first of the three movements in the sonata also known as Adagio Sostenuto.
+Moonlight Sonata is one of most popular classical pieces composed by Ludwig Van Beethoven.
+This piece comes from his work, Piano Sonata No. 14 (Op.
+27, No. 2) and is the first of the three movements in the sonata also known as Adagio Sostenuto.
 The spanish translation of this song is referred to as “Claro de Luna”.

 Music symbols to know for this piece

 sempre pp = very quiet (throughout the piece)

 p = piano (quiet) (slightly louder than pp)

 > = Decrescendo (gradually play softer).
 Also written above the music as “Descresc”

 < = Crescendo (gradually play softer).
 Also written above the music as “Cresc”